ansible/ansible-examples/mongodb/README.md

 			{  "_id" : "admin",  "partitioned" : false,  "primary" : "config" }

-###We can also make sure the Sharding works by creating a database,collection and populate it with documents and check if the chunks of the collection are balanced equally across nodes.
+We can also make sure the sharding works by creating a database, a collection, and populate it with documents and check if the chunks of the collection are balanced equally across nodes.
 The below diagram illustrates the verification step.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------

 ![Alt text](/images/check.png "check")

 The above mentioned steps can be tested with an automated playbook.

 Issue the following command to run the test.
-In variable passed make sure the servername is one of any mongos server.
+Pass one of the _mongos_ servers in the _servername_ variable.

-		ansible-playbook -i hosts playbooks/testsharding.yml -e servername=mongos
+		ansible-playbook -i hosts playbooks/testsharding.yml -e servername=server1

-Once the playbook completes, we check if the shadring has succeded by logging on to any mongos server and issuing the following command.
-The output display the number of chunks spread across the shards.
+Once the playbook completes, we check if the sharding has succeeded by logging on to any mongos server and issuing the following command.
+The output displays the number of chunks spread across the shards.

 		mongos> sh.status()